Lifailon/rudocs/Docker-Compose/docker-web/lazydocker-web/README.md

 ## Alternatives

-[isaiah](https://github.com/will-moss/isaiah) - Independent and self-hosted development clone of lazydocker based on Go and JavaScript for the Web.
+[isaiah](https://github.com/will-moss/isaiah) - independent development clone of lazydocker for the Web based on Go and JavaScript.